nwg-piotr/nwgcc/README.md

 ## Installation

-This software is still in alpha stage of development, and has not yet been packaged for any Linux distribution.

 ### Arch Linux
-You may use the [PKGBUILD](https://github.com/nwg-piotr/nwgcc/blob/master/PKGBUILD) file to build the `nwgcc-git` package from the `master` branch.
+Although there's no `nwgcc` in AUR, you may use the [PKGBUILD](https://github.com/nwg-piotr/nwgcc/blob/master/PKGBUILD) file to build the `nwgcc-git` package from the `master` branch.
 It's recommendable, as you'll be able to uninstall easily.

 ### Other Linux distributions